List of Falcon 9 first-stage boosters: Booster 1069

-Falcon 9 B1069 launched SpaceX CRS-24 to ISS in December 2021 for NASA.
+Falcon 9 B1069, dubbed as OG Tippy Rocket, launched SpaceX CRS-24 to ISS in December 2021 for NASA.
 SpaceX achieved the feat of 100 successful orbital rocket booster landings in this mission, coinciding with the sixth anniversary of its first booster landing.
 The rough seas led to the Octagrabber robot not being able to secure the booster to the deck, leading to both the booster, droneship and the Octagrabber robot being heavily damaged in transit.
 It took months for SpaceX to refurbish B1069, returning into service only on Group 4-23 mission in August 2022.

 On its next flight for Eutelsat Hotbird 13F, B1069 included a hosted promotional payload by FIFA, that was a box powered by Starlink containing two Adidas Al Rihla (the Journey) balls, that were to be used in 2022 FIFA World Cup in Qatar.
 These match balls were launched and brought back by landing on the drone-ship surviving the stresses of re-entry.
 Later, they were taken out and shipped back to Qatar for the World Cup.
 This was the first payload on a Falcon 9 booster itself and demonstrated the reusability.
 The balls' flight by SpaceX was, in part, a promotion for the company's Starlink satellite internet service.
 An associated website invited World Cup attendees to visit the Starlink office in Doha.